 Lilikoi is truly the flavor of the tropics!
-It’s bold, sweet, and so refreshing, which makes it the perfect fruit for making an unforgettable sorbet.
+It’s bold, sweet, and refreshing, making it the perfect fruit for creating a fantastic sorbet.

 It’s lilikoi season here in Hawaii.
 The season runs from late August through late December.
-And if you have ever tasted lilikoi, also know as passionfruit, you’ll know why I get excited!
-Lilikoi has a very bold, distinct taste that can range from super-sweet to super-tart.
-But either way, the taste is amazing and unforgettable!
+And if you have ever tasted lilikoi, also known as passionfruit, you’ll understand why I get excited!
+Lilikoi has a bold, distinct taste that ranges from super-sweet to super-tart.
+But either way, the taste is fantastic and unforgettable!

-I freeze most of the juice we get from the lilikoi, so we enjoy its amazing flavor year round – it really feels like we are spoiled sometimes!
-If you want to read more on lilikoi, you can find information here.
+I freeze most of the juice we get from the lilikoi, so we enjoy its fantastic flavor year-round – it feels like we are spoiled sometimes!
+You can find information here if you want to read more on lilikoi.

 Start with making a simple syrup.
-In a small saucepan, gently heat 2 cups of water with 1 cup of sugar over medium heat, until the sugar is completely dissolved.
+In a small saucepan, gently heat 2 cups of water with 1 cup of sugar over medium heat until the sugar is completely dissolved.
 Stir the simple syrup occasionally to help with the dissolving process.
 This should only take a couple of minutes; you don’t want the syrup to boil.
-Boiling will end up evaporating too much of your water, and run the risk of burning the sugar.
+Boiling will evaporate too much of your water and risk burning the sugar.
 When the sugar is completely dissolved, remove it from the heat.
-Let it cool for 10 minutes, and then stir in the 1 1/2 cups lilikoi juice.
-Cover the sauce pan with plastic wrap and chill in the refrigerator for at least 4 hours – or even better, overnight.
+Let it cool for 10 minutes, and then stir in the 1 1/2 cups of lilikoi juice.
+Cover the saucepan with plastic wrap and chill in the refrigerator for at least 4 hours – or even better, overnight.
 You need the juice to be as cold as possible.
 Do not rush this step!

-At this point, put the container that you will be storing the finished sorbet in, into the freezer.
+At this point, put the container in which you will be storing the finished sorbet into the freezer.
 That way, your sorbet won’t melt going into a room-temperature container.
-Any melted sorbet will refreeze to ice, and will be difficult to scoop.
-You’ll want your sorbet to have some air mixed into it, giving it a soft, creamy texture – any melting will lead to icy-hard sorbet.
+Any melted sorbet will refreeze to ice and will be difficult to scoop.
+In addition, you want your sorbet to have some air mixed into it, giving it a soft, creamy texture – any melting will lead to icy-hard sorbet.

 Once your juice is completely chilled, put it into an ice cream maker.
 At this point, follow the manufacturer’s instructions on using your ice cream maker.
-As a guide, I turn my ice cream maker on, and let it process the sorbet for 20 to 25 minutes.
-When it’s done, it should be thick and almost creamy with no remaining watery juice.
-Transfer the sorbet from the ice cream maker to the container you had previously put in the freezer.
+As a guide, I turn my ice cream maker on and let it process the sorbet for 20 to 25 minutes.
+When done, it should be thick and almost creamy with no remaining watery juice.
+Next, transfer the sorbet from the ice cream maker to the container you had previously put in the freezer.
 Move quickly at this point to avoid any melting of the sorbet.
-Freeze for about 4 hours to allow for the sorbet to firm up before serving.
+Freeze for about 4 hours to allow the sorbet to firm up before serving.

-If the sorbet is a bit too hard to scoop, allow it sit at room temperature for 10 minutes.
+If the sorbet is too hard to scoop, allow it to sit at room temperature for 10 minutes.